Heating Solutions Guide 2023: Comparing Gas Heaters, Electric Heaters and Reverse Cycle Air Conditioning Units

 Shop VMH350 today

-VMH300 Whole Room Heater
+VMH300 Whole Room Heaters

 The VMH300 has control dials (rather than push button controls like the VMH350) which increase the set temperature by 2 degrees every notch, allowing to dial in on the perfect temperature for your space.